 Looking for a no-cost check up by a Brisbane Psychologist?

-While talking to the reception staff can be helpful, it is more appropriate that your initial conversation be in confidence with a senior therapist who can direct you to the “right” person, explain ways to gain rebates, access to psychiatry or medical services and integration of counselling and other therapies or treatments.
-All therapists offering this free service have training in serious mental health conditions and can provide advice, assessment and second opinions to any age group.
+While talking to the reception staff can be helpful, it is more appropriate that your initial conversation be in confidence with a mental health professional who can explain ways to gain rebates, access psychiatry or medical services, direct you to the “right” person, and ways of integrating counselling and other therapies or treatments.

 The appointments can be booked by calling 1800 877 924 and asking for a “free emotional health check up”.